valuevalk/audits/README.md

 Over **80+ High/Medium Findings** discovered, of which **20H/M** were solo/unique.
 In projects with all kinds of tech-stack: **Solidity/EVM, Go and even Java**

-### Side projects:
-Launched https://audit-rewards.xyz/, a useful tool for calculating rewards in public contests on the most popular platforms.

 ### Team/Collab Audits
 I've worked and continue to actively work with reputable web3 security companies like Zenith and Certora for collaborative private audits, including for Tier 1 protocols.